see ANNE BlOUNT

 WINIFRED LEIGH (c.1538-1621)

-According to the History of Parliament entry for Winifred’s second husband, John Colles, she was the illegitimate daughter of Sir Thomas Leigh of Stoneleigh, Warwickshire (1504-November 17, 1571), a stapler and mercer who was Lord Mayor of London in 1558-9.
-Most online genealogies add her to the list of children born to Leigh’s wife, Alice Baker (c.1525-1600 or 1603), but the inquisition post mortem for Colles in 1608 refers to her as the “natural sister of Sir Thomas Leigh,” Leigh’s son and and heir.
-Her first husband was Sir George Bond (c.1534-March 4, 1592), a haberdasher from a Buckland, Somerset family who was Lord Mayor of London in 1587.
-I’ve found two dates online for this marriage.
-One is February 12, 1561 in Middlesex.
-The other is June 23, 1569 in Walton at Stone, Hertfordshire.
-The first seems more likely.
-They had two daughters, Rose (d.
+Winifred Leigh was the illegitimate daughter of Sir Thomas Leigh of Stoneleigh, Warwickshire (1504-November 17, 1571), a stapler and mercer who was Lord Mayor of London in 1558-9.
+Although most online genealogies add her to the list of children Leigh had with his wife, Alice Baker (c.1525-1600 or 1603), a 1608 inquisition post mortem identifies Winifred as the “natural sister of Sir Thomas Leigh,” Leigh’s son and and heir.
+Sh married Sir George Bond (c.1534-March 4, 1592), a haberdasher from a Buckland, Somerset family who was Lord Mayor of London in 1587.
+Online sources say their marriage to place either February 12, 1561 in Middlesex or June 23, 1569 in Walton at Stone, Hertfordshire.
+The first date seems more likely.
+Their children were Rose (d.
 July 31, 1648) and Ann (d.1628).
 In February 1596, at St. Jude’s, Old Jewry, London, Winifred married John Colles of Barton Grange, Somerset (c.1541-February 18,1608) as his second wife.
 They had three sons and two daughters, including George (d.c.1633) and Humphrey (d.1633+).
-His will forbade mourning gowns at his funeral, indicating that the family had Puritan leanings.
+His will forbade mourning gowns at his funeral, an indication that the family had Puritan leanings.

 ANNE LEIGHTON (1591-September 19, 1628)

-Anne Leighton was the daughter of Sir Thomas Leighton of Feckenham, Worcestershire (1535-February 28, 1609/10) and Elizabeth Knollys (June 15, 1549-c.1605).
+Anne Leighton was the daughter of Sir Thomas Leighton or Layton of Feckenham, Worcestershire (1535-February 28, 1609/10) and Elizabeth Knollys (June 15, 1549-c.1605).
 She was christened October 14, 1591 at the parish church of St. Mary the Virgin, Hanbury, Worcestershire.
 The family spent winters on the island of Guernsey, where Leighton was governor.
 In 1598, Leighton acquired the wardship of John St. John (1585-1648) and the lease of his lands with the idea of marrying him to Anne.
-They married in St. John’s Church, Hackney on July 9, 1604 and made their home in Lydiard Tregoze, Wiltshire, which they shared with John’s six sisters.
-John was created a baronet by King James in 1611.
-Their thirteen children included Oliver, John (d.1643), William (1617-1642/3), Edward (d.1645), Thomas, Francis, Walter (1622-1708), Henry, Katherine, Anne, Jane, Eleanor, Barbara, and Lucy.
-Anne died at thirty-seven according to the inscription on her tomb, “long worn down by the painful agonies of her last confinement and at last overcome.”
-This same inscription erroneously gives her date of death as 1638.
-Her effigy holds a child.
-Portraits: portrait by unknown artist; St. John Polyptych in St. Mary’s Church; effigy.
+On July 9, 1605, they married in St. John’s Church, Hackney.
+Their thirteen were Oliver, John (d.1643), William (1617-1642/3), Edward (d.1645), Thomas, Francis, Walter (1622-1708), Henry, Katherine, Anne, Jane, Eleanor, Barbara, and Lucy.
+They shared their home in Lydiard Tregoze, Wiltshire with St. John’s six sisters.
+He was created a baronet by King James in 1611.
+The entry for Anne’s father in the Oxford DNB confuses her with her sister Elizabeth and further errs by stating that Walter St. John, grandson of Sir Thomas Leighton and son of Elizabeth by John St. John, drowned on the island of Herm in 1597.
+Anne and John St. John’s son named Walter lived into the next century.
+The inscription on Anne’s tomb erroneously gives her date of death as 1638 but says she died at thirty-seven, “long worn down by the painful agonies of her last confinement and at last overcome.”
+Portraits: by unknown artist; St. John Polyptych in St. Mary’s Church; effigy holding a child.

 ELIZABETH LEIGHTON (1580-1647)

 Elizabeth Leighton was the daughter of John Leighton of London.
 She fell in love with a gentleman, Thomas Lucas of St. John’s, Colchester (c.1573-1625) when she was sixteen and he was twenty-four.
 In 1597, he fought a duel with Sir William Brooke, brother of Lord Cobham, killed Brooke, was outlawed, and had to flee abroad.
 In the summer of 1597, Elizabeth bore his son, Thomas (d.1649).
-The boy’s father was pardoned by King James in July 1603 and returned to England.
-He married Elizabeth in August 1604.
+Lucas was pardoned by King James in July 1603 and returned to England, where he married Elizabeth in August 1604.
 From that point on they led a conventional and prosperous life.
 Their other children were John (b.
 October 23, 1606), Mary, Elizabeth, Charles (b.1613), Anne, Catherine, and Margaret (b.1623).

 ELIZABETH LEIGHTON (d.
 January 12, 1633)

-Elizabeth Leighton (sometimes spelled Layton) was the daughter of Sir Thomas Leighton of Feckenham, Worcestershire (1535-February 38, 1609/10) and Elizabeth Knollys (June 15, 1549-c.1605).
+Elizabeth Leighton was the daughter of Sir Thomas Leighton or Layton of Feckenham, Worcestershire (1535-February 38, 1609/10) and Elizabeth Knollys (June 15, 1549-c.1605).
 She was at court toward the end of the reign of Elizabeth Tudor.
-She married Sherrington Talbot of Salwarpe, Worchestershire (d.c.1642) and was the mother of Sherrington (c.1611-1677) and Gilbert.
-The entry for her father in the Oxford DNB confuses Elizabeth with her sister, Anne (d.1628), who married John St. John, and further errs by stating that Walter St. John, grandson of Sir Thomas Leighton and son of Elizabeth by John St. John, drowned on the island of Herm in 1597.
-Anne and John St. John did have a son named Walter, but he lived well into the next century.
+She married Sherrington Talbot of Salwarpe, Worchestershire (d.c.1642).
+Their children were Sherrington (c.1611-1677) and Gilbert.
+The entry for her father in the Oxford DNB confuses Elizabeth with her sister, Anne (d.1628), who married John St. John.

 see ELIZABETH KNOLLYS